ossf/scorecard/README.md

 ##### Using repository URL

-Scorecards can run using just one argument, the URL of the target repo:
+Scorecard can run using just one argument, the URL of the target repo:

 ```shell
 $ scorecard --repo=github.com/ossf-tests/scorecard-check-branch-protection-e2e